Helen-Chukwukelu/Multi-tier-Web-Application-Stack/README.md

 $ vi /etc/profile

-- and then add the file just beneath the last code/line
+  - Then add the file just beneath the last code/line

-DATABASE_PASS='admin123'

   - save and exit

 #### Install and setup a repository which is epel-release